 At American High School, services are provided to guarantee students requiring additional remediation are assisted through after-school programs or summer school.
 The district coordinates with Title II and Title III in ensuring staff development needs are provided.
-Support services are provided to secondary students.
-Literacy coaches, department heads, and key individuals from the leadership team develop, lead, and evaluate school core content standards/ programs; analyze existing literature on scientifically based curricula/behavior assessment and intervention approaches; identify systematic patterns of student needs while working with district personnel to implement appropriate, evidence-based intervention strategies; assist with school-wide screening programs that provide early intervention services for children to be considered "at risk;" assist in the design and implementation of ongoing progress monitoring, data collection, and data analysis; participate in the design and delivery of professional development; and provide support for assessment and implementation monitoring.
+Instructional Coaches, Department Heads, and key individuals from the Leadership Team develop, lead, and evaluate school core content standards/programs; analyze existing literature on scientifically based curricula/ behavior assessment and intervention approaches; identify systematic patterns of student needs while working with district personnel to implement appropriate, evidence-based intervention strategies; assist with school-wide screening programs that provide early intervention services for children to be considered "at risk;" assist in the design and implementation of ongoing progress monitoring, data collection, and data analysis; participate in the design and delivery of professional development; and provide support for assessment and implementation monitoring.
 Other components that are integrated into the school-wide program include an extensive Parental Program and Supplemental Educational Services.